acm-ndsu/Byte-le-2024/docs/source/server.rst

 into the terminal.
 Follow the prompts to enter your team name, select your university, and select if you are an alumni.

-After registering, you will receive a new file called ``vID`` in your Byte-le 2024 folder. :gold:`DO NOT SHARE THIS.` This is unique to your team and allows you to submit your clients and view specific team information.
+After registering, you will receive a new file called ``vID`` in your root folder. :red:`DO NOT SHARE THIS.` This is unique to your team and allows you to submit your clients and view specific team information.

 Client Commands